thomasjerard/Backend-development/README.md

-# Java-development
+# Backend-Development

-A repository to store all the information about java development.
-Create sample code and projects purely for learning.
-Interview preparation.
-Create issues and track all my progress
+A repository dedicated to learning **backend development**.

+## 📌 What’s inside?
+- Sample code and projects focused on:
+  - Java & Spring Boot
+  - REST APIs & Microservices
+  - Databases & ORM (JPA/Hibernate)
+  - Security & Authentication (OAuth2, JWT)
+  - Cloud & Deployment

+- 📚 Notes, guides, and resources for **interview preparation**
+- ✅ Issues and project boards to **track progress and milestones**

+## 🎯 Goals
+- Build a strong foundation in backend concepts
+- Create hands-on projects to apply knowledge
+- Prepare for backend engineering interviews
+- Track learning progress systematically

+---
+🚀 *Learning backend development one step at a time!*